 In California, there have been three human cases of West Nile virus reported so far this year.
 In San Mateo County, one bird specimen and one mosquito pool were found to be positive for West Nile Virus.

 San Mateo County's Mosquito Control Program

 The San Mateo County Mosquito and Vector Control District is San Mateo County’s community-based mosquito control program (www.smcmad.org).
 This program uses different methods to help control the risk of disease in San Mateo County, including surveillance, prevention and control of mosquito populations.

 Vector Control does extra mosquito monitoring in neighborhoods where positive birds and squirrels are found.

 What you can do to help control West Nile virus:

 - Mosquitoes are most active at dusk and dawn so be sure to use insect repellent, and consider staying indoors or wear long sleeves and pants during these times.

 - Make sure you have good screens on your windows and doors to keep mosquitoes out.

 - Get rid of mosquito breeding areas by emptying standing water from anything that collects water (such as containers, flower pots, pet food and water dishes, swimming pool covers, buckets, etc.).
-You can also report abandoned swimming pools by calling (650) 344-8592.

 For more details about West Nile virus, prevention, what insect repellents to use, and other important information, visit the California West Nile Virus Website.